Indoor Gardens Where Boston Kids and Families Can Escape Winter

 Could your family use an escape from the New England chill?
 A warm, green space is closer than you may think.
 Several fabulous indoor gardens around Boston keep their greenhouse and atrium doors open throughout the winter.
 With controlled balmy temperatures—be sure to bring a bag for stashing ski jackets!—these sunlit spaces feature exotic plants and animals as well as plenty of space for children for roam, discover, and daydream.

-For more ideas for keeping kids busy on the coldest or wettest days, check out our indoor fun guide, follow our Facebook page, and subscribe to our weekly newsletter—it's free!
+For more ideas for keeping kids busy on the coldest or wettest days, check out our Boston indoor fun guide.

 The main attraction of this art and gardening museum is the outdoor European courtyard, visible from many of the art galleries, but you can get your plant fix indoors here, too.
 The Dorothy McGee Greenhouse is filled with plant species both fragrant and exotic, like a night-blooming cactus.
 Don't miss the Chinese Loggia, filled with sunlight, plants, and historic Asian art and sculpture.
 Best of all: Children and teens under 18 are always admitted for free.